 “We define organic chemistry as the chemistry of carbon compounds.” — August Kekule

 The majority of phosphorus pentoxide that is not used as a desiccant is used as an intermediary reactant to create other compounds.
 In organic chemistry, phosphorus pentoxide is used to dehydrate organic compounds, like converting amides into nitriles, an important class of organic molecules used in rubber manufacturing and lab procedures.

 In summary, phosphorus pentoxide is an anhydride covalent compound that is formed via the combustion of elemental phosphorus and oxygen.
 Phosphorus pentoxide is highly hygroscopic, so it will draw water out of the nearby environment and react to form phosphoric acid.
-Phosphorus pentoxide is normally used an industrial desiccant and plays a role as an intermediate reactant to turn acid into their anhydride counterparts.
+Phosphorus pentoxide is normally used as an industrial desiccant and plays a role as an intermediate reactant to turn acid into their anhydride counterparts.
 Even though a single molecule of the compound has a molecular formula of P4O10, it is still called phosphorus pentoxide on account of its empirical formula P2O5.
 Phosphorus pentoxide is unique in that it exists in several different polymorphs that have different molecular geometries.
-The most common form is as a hexagonal cell composed of 4 distinct phosphorus tetrahedra.
-Phosphorus pentoxide is corrosive to metals, and can damage human tissue even in small concentrations.
+The most common form is a hexagonal cell composed of 4 distinct phosphorus tetrahedra.
+Phosphorus pentoxide is corrosive to metals and can damage human tissue even in small concentrations.